 Is academic proofreading cheating?
 It’s a question that raises its head regularly.
 In this article, we take a look at what the universities have to say.

 Academic proofreading and essay editing are often (falsely) associated with cheating.

 Yes, there can be a fine line between being helpful and doing someone else’s work on their behalf.
 However, the best editors know how to refrain from crossing that line to ensure your work is ethical, faithful, and something you can be proud to call your own.

-When you start a university or college course, you’ll likely be asked to sign up to a set of rules about plagiarism, cheating, and false representation.
+When you start a university or college course, you’ll likely be asked to sign up to a set of rules concerning plagiarism, cheating, and false representation.
 That’s perfectly normal and to be expected.

 But does essay proofreading break these rules?

 Academic editors are often accused of helping students to cheat.
 However, this type of accusation is highly offensive to an ethical professional editor.

 Proofreading is no different from most jobs: It has an ethical aspect that needs to be respected.
 For instance, it is considered highly unethical for professors to tell students the answers to exam papers.
 The majority of professors wouldn’t dream of doing so; however, some do.
 Does that mean all professors are guilty of helping students to cheat?

 Absolutely not.
 The majority of professors adhere to the ethical expectations associated with their profession.
 The same is true of professional editors.

 So why is academic editing so closely associated with cheating?